aqibos/ml-blog/README.md

 * Add administrative roles
 * Add more robust error handling
 * Encapsulate domain types (e.g., Blog, Comment) in classes and use them inside both projects.

 ## Contact

-For any questions, please contact the developer at `ashah023@fiu.edu`.
-Thank you.oth projects.

-## Contact